List of The Real Housewives of Atlanta episodes

 The Real Housewives of Atlanta is an American reality television series that debuted October 7, 2008, and airs on Bravo.
 It is the third installment of The Real Housewives franchise with a peach serving as a symbol for the series, as the state of Georgia is a renowned peach growing area and one of the well-known streets in Atlanta is known as Peachtree Street.
 The Real Housewives of Atlanta is one of the highest-rated installments of the franchise as well as one of the most-watched series on the Bravo network.
-The series' sixteenth season chronicles six women in Atlanta— Phaedra Parks, Porsha Williams, Drew Sidora, Kelli Ferrell, Shamea Morton, and Angela Oakley, —as they balance their personal and business lives, along with their social circle.
+The series' seventeenth season chronicles eight women in Atlanta– Phaedra Parks, Porsha Williams, Drew Sidora, Kelli Potter, Shamea Morton Mwangi, Angela Oakley, Pinky Cole and K. Michelle–as they balance their personal and business lives, along with their social circle.

-Former cast members featured over the previous seasons are: NeNe Leakes (1-7, 10-12), DeShawn Snow (1), Shereé Whitfield (1-4, 9-10, 14-15), Lisa Wu (1-2), Kim Zolciak-Biermann (1-5), Kandi Burruss (2-15), Cynthia Bailey (3-13), Kenya Moore (5-10, 12-15), Claudia Jordan (7), Kim Fields (8), Eva Marcille (11-12), Shamari DeVoe (11), Marlo Hampton (14-15), Sanya Richards-Ross (14-15) and Brit Eady (16).
+Former cast members featured over the previous seasons are: NeNe Leakes (1–7, 10–12), DeShawn Snow (1), Shereé Whitfield (1–4, 9–10, 14–15), Lisa Wu (1–2), Kim Zolciak-Biermann (1–5), Kandi Burruss (2–15), Cynthia Bailey (3–13), Kenya Moore (5–10, 12–15), Claudia Jordan (7), Kim Fields (8), Eva Marcille (11–12), Shamari DeVoe (11), Marlo Hampton (14–15), Sanya Richards-Ross (14–15) and Brit Eady (16).

-As of 27 July 2025, a total of 340 original episodes of The Real Housewives of Atlanta have aired.
+As of 23 August 2026, a total of 360 original episodes of The Real Housewives of Atlanta have aired.